 Fees associated with programs discussed in this manual will be determined by the ASPPB Board of Directors.
-All fees are nonrefundable.
+All fees are non-refundable.
 Fees associated with programs discussed in this manual will be reviewed and revised by ASPPB as necessary.
-A listing of the current fee structure can be found on the ASPPB website at https://www.asppb.net/general/custom.asp?page=mobilityfeechart
+A listing of the current fee structure can be found on the ASPPB website at https://asppb.net/credentials-related-records/credential-banking/fees/

-History of CPQ Application Options A. Previous CPQ Application Requirements
+Appendix 3: History of CPQ Application Options

+A. Previous CPQ Application Requirements